danfred360/enigmaglass/training/analyze_apache_logs/index.md

 In some cases, dashboards in security infrastructure and event management software might also provide tools for security personnel to take action to respond to potential threats.
 For example, the dashboard might allow security personnel to view detailed logs or reports, run security scans, or deploy security tools to prevent or mitigate potential threats.

-Data visualistaions can be collected in dashboards to allow users to see visualisations that can be made up of data from a variety of sources.
-Below is a screenshot of an example overview dashboard that a webmaster might user to monitor the perfomance of their apache server.
+Data visualizations can be collected in dashboards to allow users to see visualizations that can be made up of data from a variety of sources.
+Below is a screenshot of an example overview dashboard that a webmaster might user to monitor the perfomance of their Apache server.

 ![Webmaster dashboard](./assets/webserver-dashboard.png)

-This dashboard contains a few interesting visualisations using geo data from the log events.
+This dashboard contains a few interesting visualizations using geo data from the log events.

 ![Geo data dashboard](./assets/webmaster-geo-dashboard.png)